KennethCNg/airbase/README.md

 Airbase's backend is a Rails API with a Postgres DB.
 Rails was chosen mostly for being relatively simple to use.
 Fortunately, concepts like RESTful conventions and handling the request/response cycle will carry over to other web frameworks I learn in future.
 Lastly, using Postgres was good practice for using relational databases.

+# Dev notes

+In this section, I highlight some challenges presented to me over the course of this project, followed by my approach in solving the issue or any findings I took away.

-# Integrating third-party javascript components
+### Integrating third-party javascript components

 To clone Airbnb, there is no avoiding the large map taking up 34% of screen estate on the home listing page.
 I've always been fond of maps, so naturally I found integration with Google maps one the more interesting parts of this project.
 Showing a map is simple -- the challenge is getting it to play well with react components.
 More specifically, we want to avoid rendering the Map each time the state of its wrapping component changes (`GMap`, in this case).
 To get around this, it's possible to have Map exist outside of the component lifecycle by passing it as a `ref` into `GMap`.
 It feels a bit like inception.
 Map related logic can then be encapsulated in a new component, for instance `GMapController`.